How to Compute the Probability of a Word: Experiments

 \subsection{Communicative Efficiency}

-Languages' lexicons have been studied for decades in the effort to gain better insights about the forces that shape natural languages \citep{zipf1935psychobiology,howes1968zipf,bentz2016zipf,levshina2022frequency}.
+Languages' lexicons have been studied for decades in an effort to gain better insights about the forces that shape natural languages \citep{zipf1935psychobiology,howes1968zipf,bentz2016zipf,levshina2022frequency}.
 One characteristic of particular interest has been word lengths and how a tendency for communicative efficiency has influenced them.
 There are several hypotheses about the exact way in which this tendency takes effect. \citet{zipf1935psychobiology} argues that speakers have a tendency towards minimising utterance lengths, and therefore that word lengths should correlate with frequencies. \citet{piantadosi2011word} argues that speakers maximise information transfer, and thus word lengths should correlate with a word's expected surprisal instead:

 We follow \citet{pimentel-etal-2023-revisiting} in calling this the \defn{channel capacity hypothesis} (CCH).
-Finally, \citet{pimentel-etal-2023-revisiting} point out an issue with \citeauthor{piantadosi2011word}'s solution, and argues that to maximise information transfer, lengths should correlate the following value instead:\footnote{See their paper for a derivation for this fix.}
+Finally, \citet{pimentel-etal-2023-revisiting} point out an issue with \citeauthor{piantadosi2011word}'s solution, and argue that to maximise information transfer, lengths should correlate with the following value instead:\footnote{See their paper for a derivation for this fix.}

 \paragraph{Setup Summary.} We run our analysis using a subset of the English portion of Wiki-40B \citep{Guo_Dai_Vrandečić_Al-Rfou_2020}.
 We compare the three values above (unigram frequency, and \cref{eq:cch_piantadosi,eq:cch_pimentel}); evaluating them based on their correlation with words' lengths.
 Two of these values depend on a word's contextual probability, and we thus also compare their fixed vs.\ buggy versions.